 By Pavel Tsatsouline, Chairman

-About five years ago I wrote up the following workout for operators and martial artists in my newsletter.
+Note: About five years ago, I wrote up the following workout for operators and martial artists in my newsletter.

-More and more Russian research is revealing that athletes from combat and team sports are making a mistake killing themselves in the glycolytic pathway—doing high rep circuits to “burn”.
-The new paradigm is—train your maximal alactacid power (MAP) in 10-20sec bursts of intense effort and your ability to replenish your tank aerobically.
+More and more Russian research is revealing that athletes from combat and team sports are making a mistake killing themselves in the glycolytic pathway—doing high-rep circuits to “burn.”
+The new paradigm is—train your maximal alactacid power (MAP) in ten- to twenty-second bursts of intense effort and your ability to replenish your tank aerobically.
 The conditioning portion of the training regimen in my new book Kettlebell Simple & Sinister is designed in that exact manner.

 Maximal anaerobic power + speedy aerobic recovery